nayan-m15/SDP-Project-Documentation/README.md

 Code in `js/viewer.js` and `upload.html` was modified with AI assistance (Qoder) to add GitHub Pages fetching and pre-filled repository configuration.
 All changes were reviewed by the repository owner before commit.

+Granola AI was used to record and transcribe selected project meetings and to assist in generating structured meeting notes.
+Generated meeting notes were subsequently reviewed by the team for accuracy before being included in the project documentation.